 For questions, please contact us at ACSNassau@state.gov, or at +242 322-1181 ask for American Citizen Services (ACS) Unit.

-As of January 1, 2016, The Department of State will be discontinuing the service of adding additional visa pages to U.S. passports.
+The Department of State has discontinued the service of adding additional visa paper to U.S. Passports.
 However, as of October 2014, it is standard practice to issue 52-page passport books to all applicants applying at overseas posts at no extra cost.
 This policy aims to lessen the burden that may be placed on frequent travelers who need more pages and those customers who may need to update residence permits or foreign entry/exit visas to comply with foreign country immigration practices.

 The United States Embassy in Nassau provides consular services to American citizens who are temporary visitors or permanent residents in The Bahamas or the Turks and Caicos Islands.
 The American Citizens Services (ACS) office is here to help with U.S. passports, federal benefits, and other specialized consular services.
 Please follow the links on the left side of this page for a more complete listing of services.